irtimaled/BoundingBoxOutlineReloaded/README.md

 # Configuring

-The keyboard shortcut can be configured in the standard Controls screen.
+The keyboard shortcuts can be configured in the standard Controls screen.

 The following options are available for configuration